• Skip to primary navigation

 Made with just three ingredients, this White Chocolate and Oreo Fudge takes less than 15 minutes to prepare and then all you need to do is let the fudge set!
 This soft fudge is packed with flavour and will quickly become a new favourite, plus it is also perfect for gifting to family and friends.
 Both regular and Thermomix instructions are included.

-If you love Oreos this recipe is for you – with Oreo pieces generously food throughout the fudge and then also added on top.
+If you love Oreos this recipe is for you!
+This soft white fudge has Oreo pieces spread throughout the fudge and then on top!

-• Make ahead – you can store this fudge in the fridge for up to two weeks.
+• Stores well – need to save some time?
+You can store this fudge in the fridge for up to two weeks.

 Ingredients

-Please note you will find the full ingredient list and cooking method in the recipe card below.
+The full ingredient list and both regular and Thermomix methods can be found in the recipe card below.

 • White Chocolate – I recommend using a good quality white chocolate for this recipe.